frisuelu/personal-portfolio/src/routes/blog/transformers-II.md

 # TRANSFORMERS - multi-purpose AI models in disguise

-Novel applications of this powerful architecture set the bar for future AI advances.
+> **_Novel applications of this powerful architecture set the bar for future AI advances_**

 ---

-### TRANSFORMERS: multi-purpose AI models in disguise

-#### Novel applications of this powerful architecture set the bar for future AI advances.

 ![](https://cdn-images-1.medium.com/max/1200/1*-EKJaNY5il-iA-ytWc1HOw.jpeg)

 In the first part of this article, we took a look at the Transformer model and its main use cases related to NLP, which have hopefully broadened your understanding of the topic at hand.
-If you have not read it yet, I suggest you give it a brief glance first since it will help you understand its current standing.

-[**TRANSFORMERS: multi-purpose AI models in disguise**
-\_Novel applications of this powerful architecture set the bar for future AI advances.\_manuel-souto.medium.com](https://manuel-souto.medium.com/transformers-multi-purpose-ai-models-in-disguise-978c48fdd973 "https://manuel-souto.medium.com/transformers-multi-purpose-ai-models-in-disguise-978c48fdd973")[](https://manuel-souto.medium.com/transformers-multi-purpose-ai-models-in-disguise-978c48fdd973)

 In the second part of this article, we will present novel model architectures and research employing Transformers in several fields unrelated to NLP, as well as showing some code examples of the capabilities of these remarkable new approaches.